 Wordy Birdy

 I love this book!
 It’s such a fun one to share with your students.
-Wordy Birdy has a big problem and many of our students can relate to!
-We have fun discussing problem and solution with this story.
+Wordy Birdy has a big problem and many of our students can relate to it!
+Asking and answering simple questions about the problem the main character had and that problem was solved is a great way to support students.

 When Grandma Gives You a Lemon Tree

 This is another favorite… I can’t help it!
 Nearly all of our Engaging Reader texts include a story retell.
-Walking through the events of a read aloud with your students is the perfect way to build reading comprehension.
+This simple activity is about the key ideas or moments in the story.
+Students incorporate new vocabulary as they retell and sequence the story.
+Walking through the events of a read aloud with your students is the perfect way to build reading comprehension

 I don’t want you to stress out about how to teach reading comprehension to your kindergarten, first, or even second grade students.
-There are lesson plans for each of the books discussed above ( and so many other great titles) with correlating response activities for your students.
-We walk you through developing reading comprehension strategies using read aloud texts.
-We have TONS of book titles that I know you will love.
-These links will take you to our Engaging Readers bundles:
+There are lesson plans to strengthen a variety of literacy skills for each of the books discussed above ( and so many other great titles) with correlating response activities for your students.